Ivar Vidfamne: Ivar in the sagas

 The Ynglinga saga and Sögubrot make clear that his homeland was Scania.
 The sagas say that the Danish lands were divided into two kingdoms at the time, namely Scania and Zealand.
 Scania was ruled by a set of brothers, Guðröðr and Halfdan the Valiant, sons of a Gothic princess called Hervor (or Hild).
 Hervor's husband was Harald the Old, son of Valdar, son of Roar (Hroðgar) of the house of Skjöldung (Scylding).
 While Guðröðr married Åsa, daughter of the Swedish king Ingjald Illruler, Halfdan's queen was Moald Digra, an aunt of the Anglo-Saxon aristocrat Kinrik (Cynric).
 According to Hversu Noregr byggðist and Njáls saga he had a son Ivar, and the same paternity is stated in Ynglinga saga and Hervarar saga.

 However, Queen Åsa was not content with the state of things, and therefore incited Guðröðr to kill his brother.
 Later, she murdered her own husband.
 The Ynglinga saga implies that Ivar had to flee Scania after the murder of his father.
 After the demise of Guðröðr, he however returned home, while Åsa had to flee to her father in Sweden.
 Ivar hastily gathered an army and approached Sweden to exact revenge on the murderous queen.
 King Ingjald was at a feast in Raening with his daughter when he heard that Ivar's army was in the neighbourhood.
 Ingjald and Åsa then committed suicide by burning themselves and their drunk retainers in the feast hall.
-The Ynglinga saga, Historia Norwegiæ, Hervarar saga and Af Upplendinga konungum tell that Ivar conquered Svearike after Ingjald's suicide, and later returned to take Denmark.
+The Ynglinga saga, Hervarar saga and Af Upplendinga konungum tell that Ivar conquered Svearike after Ingjald's suicide, and later returned to take Denmark.
 Apart from the Danish lands, he conquered "a great deal of Saxland, all the East Country (Austrríki), and a fifth part of England".
+Historia Norwegiæ says that Injald's suicide was incited by fear of Ivar, but does not say that Ivar thereafter conquered Ingjald's lands, and the narrative passes immediately to Ingjald's son Olof Trätälja.

 Map showing an interpretation of the attributed extent of Ivar Vidfamne's realms.
 The kingdom of Ivar Vidfamne (outlined in red) and other territories paying him tribute (outlined in purple), as it may be interpreted from the stories about Ivar Vidfamne in the sagas.